Why Brand Identity and Its Guidelines for B2B Online Marketplace Matters That Much?

 Before you brainstorm on the logo, and/or corporate font design, make sure it represents your company's focus.
 Put some allusions to your business or field you're engaged in to it.

 Follow and unfollow brands.
 Sounds confusing, right?
 What we're trying to say here is to create app branding strategy that works you need to monitor for any design novelties and discoveries out here, but don't 'copypaste' them blindly.
 Mix all the received information in your head and create something unique.
 First of all and once again, concentrate on your product concept and you'll see that there is an entire 'terrae incognita' of ideas for building brand identity.

 Make sure you keep to the brand guidelines best practices and rules (logo do-s and don't-s, like placement on merch, listings, and other ad elements, typography standards, official color palette(s), sizes, etc.) to avoid issues with inappropriate placement and usage.
 There's nothing complex in defining the main style for your product.
 You can do it on your own.
+If you're not confident with your graphic design skills yet, you might want to check an Ai logo generator that will help you get through.
 Start with simple ideas and improve them with time.
 For example, check out Apiko's minimalistic style guide:

 Try to keep your logo, font or anything corporate design-related as understandable and straightforward as possible.
 Make your visual look memorable, ergonomic, and light to perceive.
 Don't overload your product with senseless content that doesn't fit.
 You need the magical 3: your brand, brand identity elements, and your product to be readable.
 Be recognizable, for this is the best way to brand your business.